Yeh Teri Galiyan: Plot

-5 years later

 Puchki and Shantanu grow up to be bestfriends, but later get separated when Shantanu gets adopted by Arindam Mazumdar, who turns out to be his biological father.
 Shantanu is given the name Shaan by his new family who accept and love him.

 Months later, Shantanu is seen happy while Puchki is seen taking care of on ill Arpita who later dies.
 Shantanu's step-mother, Nivedita, heavily pregnant, confronts Chanda, Shantanu's mother, believing that she is trying to seduce Arindam, but Thaku Maa, the owner of Sonagachi, reveals to her that Arindam used to visit their brothel years ago, impregnating Chanda with Shantanu.
 Devastated, Nivedita attempts to leave The Mazumdar Mansion, but accidentally slips and falls when Shantanu tried stopping her.
 In hospital, her newborn son is revealed to be handicapped because of the fall, blames Shantanu and begins to hate and conspires against him.

 Emotionally blackmailmed and brainwashed by Nivedita, Shantanu cuts all ties with Puchki and Chanda.
 In a series of events, Shantanu believes that his mother has died and that Puchki is at fault, then moves to London.